Frequently Asked Questions

 Do you offer retired breeding cats for adoption?

 Rarely, we offer retired breeding cats at a lower price, depending on breed and color.
 They come with a recent health exam, health certificate, and updated vaccines but no health warranty or returns for behavior changes.
 We screen adopters to ensure loving, forever homes for these cherished cats.
+Our breeding pets are our pets, so rehoming one when that time comes will be very hard for us.
+We will be picky with who our retired cats go to.

 What food do your cats and kittens eat?